This website uses cookies to ensure you get the best experience on our website. Find out more.

 Average Standing Charge Prices 2024

-A small business in the 5,000-15,000 kWh annual electricity usage band can expect to pay a daily standing charge of 78.3p, on a two year contract.
+A small business in the 5,000-15,000kWh annual electricity usage band can expect to pay a daily standing charge of 75p, on a two-year contract commencing on September 1, 2024.

-This table outlines how standing charges for electricity have decreased significantly in 2024 now, £66.43 a year less in daily standing charges.
+Looking further back, This table outlines how standing charges for electricity have decreased significantly in 2024 now, with £66.43 a year less in daily standing charges, based on January 2024 data.

 Year Average Standing Charge % Change On Previous Year Annual Standing Charge Cost On Bill